adrhill/julia-ml-course/website/workflows.md

 ```

 Let's declare in the `Project.toml` that only versions `0.10.X` of CSV.jl are permitted.
-This will allow us to get updates that patch bug, but not updates with breaking changes.
+This will allow us to get updates that patch bugs, but not updates with breaking changes.
 ```toml
 [compat]
 CSV = "0.10"